Implicit representations via the polynomial method: Introduction

 Recall that a graph is semilinear if it is semialgebraic and the $t$ defining polynomials are linear.
 We prove that semilinear families admit much more concise implicit representations.

 \begin{restatable}{thm}{semilinear} Semilinear families have an $O(\log n)$-bit adjacency labeling scheme. \end{restatable}

 Note that many well-studied graph families are semilinear: cographs, interval graphs, permutation graphs, bounded boxicity graphs, circle graphs (intersection graphs of chords of a circle), distance-hereditary graphs (that preserve graph distances under taking connected induced subgraphs).
-We therefore obtain $O(\log n)$-bit adjacency labeling schemes for all of them.
+While $O(\log n)$-bit adjacency labeling schemes are already known separately for the mentioned classes~\cite{MR1971502,MR2016489,MR4485472}, we obtain this result for all semilinear graphs in an unified way.
 In a nutshell, the proof of Theorem~\ref{thm:semilinear} involves a decomposition of the semilinear graph into a constant number of \emph{comparability graphs} of bounded dimension, as is done in Tomon~\cite{MR4591829} and Cardinal and Yuditsky~\cite{CY25}, each of which is encoded by a simple scheme involving the rank of each vertex in each of the dimensions.

 We also consider implicit representations of visibility graphs~\cite{dBCvKO08,G07,OR17}. \emph{Polygon visibility graphs} are graphs whose vertices are in bijection with the vertices of a simple closed polygon, so that two vertices are adjacent if and only if the line segment between them is contained in the polygon.
 Note that polygon visibility graphs do not form a semialgebraic family, in the sense defined above, since the adjacency of two vertices depends on the location of the other vertices.
 In that case, however, a well-known result of Agarwal, Alon, Aronov, and Suri~\cite{MR1298916} allows us to obtain an efficient labeling scheme.